d0tTino/Culture/docs/runbook.md

 export LLM_API_BASE="$VLLM_API_BASE"  # overrides Ollama when set
 ```

-When `VLLM_API_BASE` is configured, the application prefers the vLLM endpoint over
+When `VLLM_API_BASE` (or `LLM_API_BASE` pointing to the same URL) is configured,
+the application prefers the vLLM endpoint over Ollama.
+Unset this variable to
-Ollama.
+switch back to Ollama.

 ## Running Tests
 Run the full suite with coverage: